I'll be honest: Ever since the start of the COVID-19 pandemic, my exercise motivation hasn't been what it used to be.

 Additionally, each exercise in your workout is demonstrated and narrated by a trainer and/or your coach.
 That means there's no confusion and less risk for injury due to your form being off.

 While you may experience sticker shock when seeing the $150-per-month membership price, it is cheaper than the average monthly personal training cost — especially if you live in a major city.
-Plus, LIVESTRONG.com readers can get 50 percent off their first three months training with Future.
-(And if you give it a try and you're not a fan, Future offers a 30-day money back guarantee.)
+Plus, you can get your first month of training with Future for only $19.
+(And if you give it a try and you're not a fan, you can cancel at any time with a 30-day money back guarantee.)

-That being said, even $75 per month may not be in some people's budgets, so if it isn't, you may be better served seeking out cheaper personal training options, joining a less expensive gym or following workouts on YouTube or other free fitness apps.
+If Future isn't in your budget, you may be better served seeking out cheaper personal training options, joining a less expensive gym or following workouts on YouTube or other free fitness apps.

 Begin Your Fitness Journey With Future

-LIVESTRONG.com readers can get 50 percent off their first 3 months (and Future has a 30-day money back guarantee).
+Get your first month of training for only $19 (and Future has a 30-day money back guarantee).